inochikawa/react-practice-floating-faces/README.md

 #### `node server.js`

 ### What you need to change to make it work for you?
 Set a proper base URL in `Api.tsx`.
 Because it is just hard coded.
 Basically react app and node.js server runs in your local network.
-But to test this app in your phone (for example), you need to set IP of your local network in the base url in `App.tsx`.
+But to test this app in your phone (for example), you need to set IP of your local network in the base url in `Api.tsx`.

 ## Preview:
 ![preview](https://i.imgur.com/UNLHUAd.png)